snifel0/dashboard/README.md

 cd your_new_folder
 docker-compose up -d
 ```
-Then just open http://localhost::5000 with a web browser.
+Then try opening http://localhost:5000/portfolio?SPY=149&BTAL=2333 with a web browser.